Salta to Buenos Aires: 4 Ways to Get There

 How to Get from Salta to Buenos Aires by Bus

-The journey is supposed to take 22.5 hours, but mine ended up being over 24 hours; I got on the bus at 10am and was due to arrive at 8:30am the next morning in Buenos Aires.
+The journey is supposed to take 22.5 hours travel time, but mine ended up being over 24 hours; I got on the bus at 10am and was due to arrive at 8:30am the next morning in Buenos Aires.
 However, because we got stuck in traffic in the city and went the long way around to drop some people at a terminal outside of the city, we didn’t arrive until around 10:30am.

 Remember that the views, sunsets, and landscapes from the bus are genuinely incredible!
 Whilst it can feel like you’re losing a whole day, you’re actually gaining a completely new adventure as you watch Argentina’s diverse scenery unfold outside your window.